Dec. 25, 2025

 A busy opium storehouse in India during the 19th century.
 (Episode 201: The Flag Follows Trade and Episode 202: Conflict Follows Trade)

 . . .as were sea otters.
-(NOAA photo) (Episode 202: Conflict Follows Trade)
+(Episode 202: Conflict Follows Trade)

-The United States attempted to trade in sandalwood (left) and sea cucumbers (right) in China.
+The United States attempted to trade in sandalwood (left) and in sea cucumbers (right) in China.
 (Episode 202: Conflict Follows Trade)

 An 1850 portrait of Lin Zexu, who tried to clean up China's problem with opium.
 His efforts triggered the First Opium War.
 (Episode 202: Conflict Follows Trade)